 Needing to learn more about the healthcare system in the United States?
 Watch this quick six minute video for a brief overview and important tips to consider both before and after your move from home.

-New students: You will be receiving an e-mail with a link to a secure portal in which you will be able to upload documentation to show proof of immunizations, as well as the Health History form.
+New students: You will be receiving an e-mail with a link to a secure portal in which you will be able to upload documentation to show proof of immunizations, as well as complete the Health History form.

 Immunizations that are required are noted in bolded black lettering.
 Please be advised that failure to comply with the immunization requirements by the end of your second week at Oregon Tech will HOLD your registration for next term.